GUI Testing Guide

 6. User presses the help button

-How to write GUI test cases
+How to Write GUI Test Cases

 To write a GUI test case, start with a description of a GUI event to be tested, such as a login attempt.
 Then, add the conditions and procedures for executing the test.
-Finally, identify the expected result of the test and criteria for determining whether the test succeeds or fails.
+Finally, identify the expected result of the test and the criteria for determining whether the test succeeds or fails.

 Whether to write general or detailed procedures depends on factors such as: